damahan/fuckbilibili.github.io/README.md

+# FuckBilibili
+Yeah, you are right, this is a fucking source code of a fucking fuckbilibili.com page.
+The following is the theme I'm using.

 # BlackDoc

 BlackDoc is a two-column [Jekyll](http://jekyllrb.com) theme that's ideal for websites that require a master-detail layout for viewing of content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler, and the [Hyde](http://hyde.getpoole.com) theme.